• Read Time 4 min

 To learn tips on when to survey customers, follow-up survey actions, and NPS best practices, check out our NPS Cheat Sheet.

 If you’re looking to master more metrics, check out ChurnZero’s Churnopedia.
-Use this essential resource (filled with realistic examples) to learn the SaaS definitions, metrics, and formulas that every Customer Success professional needs to know.
+Use this essential resource to learn the SaaS definitions, metrics, and formulas that every Customer Success professional needs to know.